-For all entrepreneurs, including those who sell on eBay or Etsy, there are several different types of taxes that you need to know about and pay.
+For eBay and Etsy sellers, there are several different types of taxes that you need to know and pay.

 As an Etsy or eBay seller, income tax on sales is paid as “self-employment income.”
-The United States takes a “pay as you go” approach to self-employment income tax, which means you need to pay estimated taxes on a quarterly basis if you expect to owe more than $1,000 for the year.
-These taxes are due on the 15th of April, June, September and January.
+The United States takes a “pay as you go” approach to self-employment income tax.
+This means you need to pay quarterly estimated taxes if you expect to owe more than $1,000 for the year.
+These taxes are due on the 15th of April, June, September, and January.

 If you have a net profit of $400 or more from your sales on Etsy or eBay, you will need to pay the self-employment tax on your income.
 This amount is really two taxes: 12.4 percent of the first $127,200 you earn for Social Security and 2.9 percent for Medicare.

 Just as if you worked for employer rather than as an entrepreneur, you will also have a state income tax on your eBay and Etsy sales.
 Most states require quarterly estimated taxes on income, but the tax obligations within each state vary.